Skip to main content Skip to Table of Contents

 Name

 Text by which software can identify a component to the user.
 A name may be hidden and only exposed by assistive technology, whereas a label is presented to all users.
 In many cases, the label and the name are the same.
 Name is unrelated to the name attribute in HTML.
-(Link will be updated, Source Section 508 Definitions)
+(Source Section 508 “Name” Definition)

 Non-text content